HRMAC is led by business executives from leading Chicago-area organizations. The Board of Directors is composed of the following members.

 Susan Gallagher is the President & Chief Executive Officer of BPI group NA., leading growth for the global leadership, talent, and transition consulting firm.
 Susan has more than 35 years of experience in the professional services industry, with a strong track record of building high-performing leadership teams and growing organizations.
 Susan started her career at Arthur Andersen where she rose to the position of Partner, specializing in forensic accounting and leading Chicago’s client relationship function.
 After Andersen, she was one of the founding Partners of Huron Consulting Group.
 From the company’s inception to 2006, Susan led strategic development and served on the company’s executive management team.
 Following Huron Susan was Chief Operating Officer at True Partners Consulting and then EVP and Chief Operating Officer at Patina Solutions.
 Susan currently is a board member of Dose, a PE backed marketing research consultancy.
 Susan has been active in the Chicago civic community her entire career leading several boards such as Boys & Girls Clubs of Chicago and the Constitutional Rights Foundation of Chicago.
 She is the recent past Chair of The Chicago Network board and a past board member of The International Women’s Forum.
 Susan currently serves as Chair of the Board for Mercy Hospital & Health System.
 Susan is a recipient of the U.S. President’s Volunteer Award for her work with The American Red Cross.
 She is a graduate of Saint Mary’s College, Notre Dame, Indiana.

-Christy Harris, Vice President, Human Resources, Allstate Insurance Company
+Christy Harris, Senior Vice President, Human Resources, Allstate Insurance Company

 Christy Harris is Vice President, Human Resources at Allstate Insurance Company.
 In this role, Christy is responsible for enterprise-wide talent management and benefits.
 She is accountable for delivering best-in-class recruiting, sourcing, consultation and employment branding to attract top talent, while providing an excellent candidate and hiring manager experience.
 She is also responsible for the continued advancement of Allstate’s inclusive diversity efforts and the company’s approach to learning and talent management, both critical components of Allstate’s talent strategy.
 Additionally, Christy oversees Allstate’s benefits strategy and execution, including health and welfare and retirement programs.
 Christy brings strong influential leadership, project management, business acumen and client relationship skills to her role.
 As a trusted leader within Allstate, she’s led efforts to create significant cost efficiencies by leveraging third-party vendors and internal resources to update Allstate’s HR operating model.
 She also led the purchasing and implementation of new technology to improve the HR customer experience.
 Since joining Allstate in 2001 as an HR Consultant, Christy has held numerous positions with HR.
 She’s provided HR support to several of Allstate’s business areas, including Claims, Emerging Businesses and Product Operations.
 In 2012, Christy was promoted to Vice President, Human Capital Solutions, which includes the strategy and operations areas of HR.
 She took on the role of vice president, Total Compensation in 2014 and then vice president, Talent Acquisition and Inclusive Diversity in 2016.
 In 2017, Christy took on the additional responsibility of leading Benefits for Allstate.
 Her role was expanded in 2018 to include Talent Management and business partner responsibilities for Allstate’s technology department.
 Christy earned a bachelor’s degree in Finance from St. Cloud State University, a bachelor’s degree in human resource management from Winona State University and her MBA from the University of St. Thomas.